There are so many beautiful springs in the state of Florida. Here are a few we were able to see in one-day Volusia

 Our recent date day adventure to other parts of Florida was really interesting this time.
 We wanted to spend the night at Daytona Beach because we had an appointment the next day in the area, so we decided to take a long way around to get there and see what was “happenin” in the southern area of our home and check out some area springs and the beach.

 Our first destination was DeLand, FL and we started off by driving around Stetson University.
 It’s pretty close to the main area of DeLand and easy to find.

 A beautiful, small, and just charming university.
 DeLand is one of those, what I call, “old-style” Florida cities.
 Lots of history and just so enjoyable to drive around in.
 Some beautiful old homes to look at and one of my favorites is the Stetson Mansion.

 The home was built by the family who started the Stetson University and has been in the family since.
 The family still lives there, but they have private by appointment only tours of the home.
 I have been wanting to go there for their Christmas tour for years now and maybe someday I will make that “night” trip.

-After leaving DeLand, we drove around and looked at a couple of fish camps which Florida made famous, back in the day.
+After leaving DeLand, we drove around and looked at a couple of fish camps that Florida made famous, back in the day.
 I love saying that.
 Back in the day.
 Back when things were slower, no one knew what technology was and life was just easier, it seems.
 But, I’m sure in 20 years, younger people today will be saying the same thing.

 Our next stop was 3 springs in lower Volusia County.
 Florida has the most concentration of springs in the country.
 The main reason there are so many sinkholes here too.
 The first spring stop was Blue Springs State Park.